HoneyDrunkStudios/HoneyDrunk.Vault/docs/Exceptions.md

 2. Use `Get*` methods when value is required
 3. Catch specific exceptions, not `Exception`
 4. Log with structured data (key names, not values)
+5. **Never expose secret values in exception messages or logs**
+6. Providers: Convert 404/not-found → `SecretNotFoundException`, everything else → `VaultOperationException`
-5. Don't expose internal exception details to clients
+7. Don't expose internal exception details to clients

 ---